story / LOGAN BRENDT

 Through continuing to grow together, they both somehow found their way out and it’s clear that it’s a real love story between the two of them, despite the playful bickering that occurs during our shoot.
 He even accredits his wife for turning everything around for him years ago when she encouraged him to look at music as a hobby rather than a career.
 “Going back to doing it for a hobby got me writing proper stuff again,” he says.

 Numan has always been a master of theatrics, and it’s largely demonstrated on Splinter.
-Achieving perfectly balanced guitars and synthesizers, and melancholy derived storytelling, he’s always strived for new ideas in his songwriting.
-When he started his career in electronic music, he always looked at the genre as a forward looking, experimental one. “[But] it’s been around so long that it now has its own nostalgia and retro vibe going on and I find that really weird,” he remarks.
-“To me, electronic music was never about looking backwards, it was always about what you’re going to do with it next.”
+Achieving perfectly balanced guitars and synthesizers, and melancholy-derived storytelling, he’s always strived for new ideas in his songwriting.
+When he started his career in electronic music, he always looked at the genre as a forward-looking, experimental one. “[But] it’s been around so long that it now has its own nostalgia and retro vibe going on and I find that really weird,” he remarks.
+“To me, electronic music was never about looking backward, it was always about what you’re going to do with it next.”